auroravoje/auroravoje.github.io/_posts/2025-10-15-ai-agents-azure-and-streamlit.md

 - What is Azure AI Foundry?
 - How to build an AI agent in the Azure AI Foundry portal?

 If you're new to the subject, check out the post to read up on this background information.
 I also introduced arguments for why I started with Microsoft, and need to stress again that similar agentic frameworks are provided by [Google Cloud](https://docs.cloud.google.com/vertex-ai/generative-ai/docs/agent-builder/overview), [AWS](https://aws.amazon.com/bedrock/agents/), and other providers, and it's surely beneficial to check those out as well.
-Hence this article is not an advertisement for any specific provider.
+Hence, this article is not an advertisement for any specific provider.
+This is just what was easily available to me, and I plan on looking into more providers myself.
+Possibly a comparison post will appear in the future.

-In this post I move forward and "build a house" for the AI agent, in terms of an app interface, separate from Azure AI Foundry Playground.
+In this post I move forward and "build a house" for the AI agent, in terms of an app interface, separate from the Azure AI Foundry Playground.
 There are so many wonderful front-end frameworks to choose from.
-As this is a data science/AI post for Python, Streamlit is an excellent application framework to start with to quickly get up and running a prototype app.
+As this is a data science/AI post for Python, Streamlit is an excellent application framework to start with to quickly get up and running with a prototype app.

 **In upcoming posts** I will further show how to:
 - Post: [Build an agent system in Python with Azure SDK and Streamlit app]({% post_url 2025-10-27-ai-agents-azure-python-sdk %}).
-Here I will also touch upon "A2A" - i.e., connecting several agents
+Here I will build an AI agent with code and also touch upon "A2A" - i.e., connecting several agents.
 - Post: [Agent application deployment with Azure Web Apps]({% post_url 2025-10-27-ai-agents-azure-web-app %}) is a tutorial on how to deploy the app I'm building so other users can reach it.

 * * *